 Select the processes used to prioritize projects for implementation.
 For the methods selected, indicate the relative importance of each process in project prioritization.
 Enter either the weights or numerical rankings.
-If weights are entered, the sum must equal 100.
-If ranks are entered, indicate ties by giving both processes the same rank and skip the next highest rank (as an example: 1, 2, 2, 4).
+If weights are entered, the sum must

 Program: Left Turn Crash